 Not only do you need to be physically and mentally prepared to perform, you also are affecting the flow of the evening for the staff of the venue.
-If you find yourself consistently unable to arrive at a venue with enough time to set up and be completely ready to play come show time, you will likely find yourself out of a gig.
+If you find yourself consistently unable to arrive at a location with enough time to set up and be completely ready to play come show time, you will likely find yourself out of a gig.

 2. Drink Too Much Alcohol

 It’s usually frowned upon to drink alcohol at work, but playing in a band is one of the few jobs where you are not only permitted to drink, you’re actually sometimes encouraged.
 Patrons will occasionally buy the band a round, and musicians seldom turn down free drinks.